jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 * 0002-Add-bbb-i2c1-dtsi.patch
 * 0003-Add-bbb-i2c2-dtsi.patch

-See the patches for the P9 pin numbers that expose the respective busses/drivers.
+See the respective patches for the particular P9 header pins to use.

 ### Ubuntu Packages